r0back55/bash-scripting-logs/README.md

 The script is stateful in its report generation but runs idempotently (overwrites the report each time).

-## Potential Improvements

-- Add email notifications for warnings.
-- Support custom date ranges or file filters.
-- Integrate with cron for scheduled runs.
-- Handle large logs with pagination or streaming.

 ## Troubleshooting

 - **No files found**: Ensure `$LOG_DIR` exists and contains `.log` files updated recently.
 Test with `find $LOG_DIR -name "*.log" -mtime -1`.